mattstone/Plus-Ultra/README.md

 - Redis for key value store
 - Boostrap SCSS
 - Sanitize for cleaning up text input by user
-- Bulk emails sent on background thread
+- Emails sent on background thread
 - Simple calendar for events
 - Users individual time zones
-- Bullet for database optimisation
+- Bullet for database optimisation - development mode only
 - Pry for runtime debugging - development mode only

 ### Ensure your email marketing does not end up in the spam bin